s-richter/reactnd-readable/README.md

 ## About

 This is the second project for the Udacity React Nanodegree.
-For this app to work, it has to communicate with a backend serger, where the posts and comments are stored.
+For this app to work, it has to communicate with a backend server, where the posts and comments are stored.
 TODO: details.